Semantic Measurements

 Key Idea: Scoring the meaning of natural language strings in a measurable way.

-Semantic measurements allow the measurement of meaning, not just what words are the same as in ROUGE and BLEU, but what those words mean individually and within the context of the sentence, paragraph, or corpus they are within.
+Semantic measurements allow the measurement of meaning, not just whether words match the way they do in metrics like ROUGE and BLEU.
+They look at what those words mean individually and within the context of the sentence, paragraph, or corpus they sit in.

 Semantic measurements work by calculating the cosine of the angle between two vectors in an embedding space.
-In the example below, the vectors are retrieved from the OpenAI text-embedding-3-small endpoint, which retrieves vectors of 1536 dimensions.
-What this means in plain speech is: 2 vectors are retrieved by embedding the 2 different inputs, and then the angle between them is measured to show if their direction is similar.
-A similar direction means closer in meaning.
+In the example below, the vectors are retrieved from the OpenAI text-embedding-3-small endpoint, which returns vectors of 1,536 dimensions.
+In plain terms, two pieces of text are converted into numerical vectors, and the angle between those vectors tells you how similar in direction they point.
+Closer direction means closer meaning.

-Note: Most comparisons will score between 0 and 1, as opposite vectors are less common than unrelated ones.
+Note: Most comparisons score between 0 and 1, because true semantic opposites are rarer than simple unrelated pairs.

 Code example

-In the example below, semantic scoring is used to check something very simple: does the LLM model (mocked in this case) behave in the way it’s expected to?
-In this case, in response to a simple word: “apple”
+In the example below, semantic scoring is used to check something very simple.
+Does the model behave in the way it is expected to in response to a single word: “apple.”

 from scipy.spatial import distance